 - 2. Where a Student Has Two Examinations on the Same Day.
-The Registrar shall arrange, for a student who has two (2) examinations scheduled on the same day, for one (1) examination to be specially administered at a date and time determined by the Registrar, provided: - The student requests a special administration in writing within such time as the Registrar may prescribe; and - b.
-The affected instructor concurs in the special administration.
+The Registrar shall arrange, for a student who has two (2) examinations scheduled on the same day, for one (1) examination to be specially administered at a date and time determined by the Registrar, provided: - a.
+The student requests a special administration in writing within such time as the Registrar may prescribe.